Censlab/UTC-1122/README.md

 ## what is UTC 1122 made of?

 Technically, this timer is made up of three elements.
-First the front.
+First the front panel plate.
 I designed it to keep the purest 80s design while trying to make it compact but elegant.
 I think I got there.

 ![UTC1122 FRONTAL](/images/Front-Case-3d.png)